Hattery brings thinkers, creators, authors, leaders, and other clever people together for talks and workshops that inspire and foster new thought.

 In Wilsey’s new collection of essays, More Curious, the author paints a compelling picture of an America he found to be “much kinder and less homogenous” than he feared.
 More Curious spans fifteen years of Wilsey’s work and includes musings on life in rural Texas, what soccer and religion have in common, and the state of skateboarding — and American culture — today.
 Other essays include those previously published in GQ, McSweeney’s, The New York Times Magazine, National Geographic, Fast Company, and Vanity Fair.

 Join Wilsey as he discusses More Curious, the power of place, and memoir as catharsis.
-Wilsey will be joined in conversation by his mother, non-fiction author and Nobel Peace Prize nominee Pat Montandon.
+Wilsey will be joined in conversation by his mother, non-fiction author Pat Montandon, with her own new book, Peeing on Hot Coals.

 You know the work, but do you know the man behind it?